simonmysun/slider/README.md

 | `onChange` | The callback function when the value of the sider has changed | an empty function |
 | `colors` | The colors of the user interface.
 If configured, it must be an array of two functions, which take a ratio between 0 and 1 as input, and return a valid css color expression | An array of two functions returning `#ccc` and `#333` |

+Detailed usage can be find easily from the source code of the [Demo](https://simonmysun.github.io/slider/demo/).